oppia/creator-documentation/docs/contributor/voiceover.rst

    *Fig. 1*

 2. Select the language from the drop-down menu.
-You will the chapters available for contributing voiceovers in that language.
+You will see the chapters available for contributing voiceovers in that language.
 3. To submit a voiceover application, click the |requestvoiceover| button.

 .. |requestvoiceover| image:: /images/request_voiceover.png